 Scientific misconduct in the Arab world

-Editors cannot and must not, however, be solely held to account for frauds, forgery and plagiarism.
-Yet nothing suggests that research institutions and universities in the Arab world have engaged in actual policy-making to prevent misconduct.
+Editors cannot and must not, however, be the only ones to account for frauds, forgery and plagiarism.
+Yet, nothing suggests that research institutions and universities in the Arab world have engaged in actual policy-making to prevent misconduct.
 A quick search on Retraction Watch lists 16 retractions for Egypt, one for Kuwait, three for Lebanon, two for Morocco, ten for Saudi Arabia, nine for Tunisia and five for the United Arab Emirates.

 In 2010, the estimated cost of bringing a new drug to the market was of approximately 1.8 billion USD (and is rising rapidly).
-A major part of it is dedicated to human clinical trials.
-As one of the biggest players in the field of outsourced clinical trials phrases it, “outstanding access to patients in the Middle East region with a population of over 200 million means that the Middle East is an important emerging region for the biopharmaceutical industry.”
+A significant part of it focuses on human clinical trials.
+As one of the most prominent players in the field of outsourced clinical trials phrases it, “outstanding access to patients in the Middle East region with a population of over 200 million means that the Middle East is an important emerging region for the biopharmaceutical industry.”
 From an easily-accessible patient base to developing “niche blockbuster” drugs, the region is a gold mine for large pharmaceutical companies.

-And what would dissaude them from fraudulent activity?
+And what would dissuade them from fraud?
 No universal and internationally valid legislation exists, so every company does as it pleases.
-The Indian government finally came up with a law and companies increasingly turn their eyes to the vast Mediterranean.
-There is neither a clinical trials registry in MENA as a whole, nor on the national level.
+The Indian government finally came up with a law; thus, Western companies increasingly turn their eyes to the vast Mediterranean.
+There is neither a clinical trials registry in MENA as a whole nor on the national level.
 Only Jordan, the UAE and Syria have developed relevant legislation.

-The most recent example that springs to mind is of course the Egyptian army’s miraculous cure for hepatitis C and AIDS.
+The most recent example that springs to mind is, of course, the Egyptian army’s miraculous cure for hepatitis C and AIDS.
 The diagnostic story made a relatively brief appearance in international media in 2013, nothing comparable with the 2014 great fanfare.
 A surprising scientific breakthrough, Egyptian physician Mostafa Hussein pointed out, as “the Egyptian military isn’t exactly on the map of worldwide biomedical research.
-It is an institution, when it comes to medicine, that has a reputation for virginity checks, operating on protesters without anesthesia and targeting field hospital doctors.”
+It is an institution, when it comes to medicine, that has a reputation for virginity checks, operating on protesters without anaesthesia and targeting field hospital doctors.”
 The military also announced its firm intention to allow only Egyptian nationals to be cured and to maintain the miracle in a classified file.

-On 26 February 2014, the man behind the breakthrough, General Abdel Atti gave an even more surreal turn to the whole story by saying that he would turn AIDS into kebab, then feed it to a patient as nourishment.
+On 26 February 2014, the man behind the breakthrough, General Abdel Atti gave an even more surreal turn to the whole story by saying that he would turn AIDS into a kebab, then feed it to a patient as nourishment.
 And #KoftaGate was born.
 While citizens were furiously discussing the value of such statements, the newly appointed Minister of Health announced his involvement in the team that developed the miracle.